From a converted workshop café to a secluded island getaway, here are the top five best hidden gems in County Cork.

 You can explore its beauty through a number of pathways which lead to an array of fantastic features.
 This includes the sunken Italian garden, Grecian temple, Casita, clock tower, formal lawn, walled garden, and an original Martello Tower.

-Garnish Island is a must-see, with its incredible architecture, unusual microclimate, and magical scenic views.
+Garnish Island is a must-see, with its incredible architecture, unusual microclimate, magical scenic views and one of the best things to do in West Cork.

 Plus, the ferry trip over offers an added bonus as the route passes Seal Island.
 Here, you can spot these majestic creatures in the surrounding water or lounging on the rocks.